by Michael Holland –

 Is everyone totally aligned around the goals?
 Are the employees working diligently?
 Are they fully engaged and giving all of their discretionary energy?

-What tends to happen to leaders as they move up the ladder is that they forget the most basic of premises of leadership: relationships are built one employee at a time.
+What tends to happen to leaders as they move up the ladder is that they forget the most basic of premise of leadership: relationships are built one employee at a time.

 As these relationships form, you are weaving the fabric of the culture of an organization.
 Each relationship builds upon the others until ideally, you reach a critical “tipping point“ where the culture of your team, department, or organization has tremendous momentum.